pongasoft/re-cva-7/README.md

 #### Step 3 - Try the plugin

-You can then open Recon and load the newly built `CVA-7` rack extension.
+You can then open Recon and load the newly built `CVA-7` rack extension (you will find it under `Utilities | pongasoft | CVA-7 CV Analyzer`)

 > #### Info
 > The plugin will **only** appear in Recon **not** Reason